Updated: Jul 15

 Oh, the heart of our wonderful Savior!
 Oh, the vast love of our great God!

 What a comfort to know that my God is ever so near me.
-What calm and peace are mine when I remind myself that he comes and stands with me in my day-to-day life.
-That when my mind is plagued by fears or the burdens feel too weighty to bear, I can confidently know that he isn’t just some remote and inaccessible being.
-That because my Savior—Immanuel, “God with us”—willingly came and stood among men and then willingly laid down his life, I can experience the sweet, up close and personal presence of my loving Father.
+What calm and peace are mine when I remind myself that He comes and stands with me in my day-to-day life.
+That when my mind is plagued by fears or the burdens feel too weighty to bear, I can confidently know that He isn’t just some remote and inaccessible being.
+That because my Savior—Immanuel, “God with us”—willingly came and stood among men and then willingly laid down His life, I can experience the sweet, up close and personal presence of my loving Father.

 Every moment of every day.

 Know it.
 Believe it.
+Live it.